rytswd/open-source-projects-by-license/README.md

-# Open Source Projects by Lincese Used
+# List of Open Source Projects by Lincese Used

 ## MIT